DevExytra/np-interactions/README.md

 Please read trough this ReadME!

+I know that some Inventories might not work if yours dosent work with the trunk or trashcan interaction than PLEASE RUN THE PS INVENTORY SQL

 This is only a example on how to add those things I will from time to time add more interactions or functionalities!
 You can always add things your self! :)